techidaily/site-facebook/source/_posts/reacquiring-facebook-login-post-code-loss-scenario.md

 ## Why Do You Need a Facebook Confirmation Code?

- Once you enable[Facebook's two-factor authentication](https://accountscenter.facebook.com/password%5Fand%5Fsecurity/two%5Ffactor) , Facebook will ask you for a security or confirmation code to log in from a new location or device.
-We strongly recommend[using two-factor authentication as a security method](http://www.makeuseof.com/tag/what-is-two-factor-authentication-and-why-you-should-use-it/) .
+ Once you enable [Facebook's two-factor authentication](https://accountscenter.facebook.com/password%5Fand%5Fsecurity/two%5Ffactor) , Facebook will ask you for a security or confirmation code to log in from a new location or device.
+We strongly recommend [using two-factor authentication as a security method](http://www.makeuseof.com/tag/what-is-two-factor-authentication-and-why-you-should-use-it/) .
 Without it, you only need your username or email address and password to log into your Facebook account.

- By enabling Facebook's two-factor authentication, you've added an extra layer of security, which can[protect your Facebook account from getting hacked](https://www.makeuseof.com/tag/facebook-hacked-heres-tell-fix/) .
+ By enabling Facebook's two-factor authentication, you've added an extra layer of security, which can [protect your Facebook account from getting hacked](https://www.makeuseof.com/tag/facebook-hacked-heres-tell-fix/) .

 ## Where Can You Find a Facebook Confirmation Code?